How POV Action Cameras Can Help Prove Your Bicycle or Motorcycle Accident Case

 Using a vehicle, helmet or body mounted video camera is a great way to document liability from the rider’s perspective (ergo, the reason these devices are called “POV” – point of view - cameras).
 Traffic cameras may only capture part of the accident, or it might be at an angle that favors the other party or doesn’t fully show what really happened.
 This rider’s perspective is not only helpful in showing how the accident happened, but it can also indicate the mechanism of the injury and be a very powerful piece of evidence to persuade an insurance adjuster, judge or jury to pay what your case is worth!
 Juries are very impressed and moved by visual images and video (which are a refreshing change from boring testimony and black and white documents they are mostly restricted to).

 Check out this crazy video that contains various clips from one cyclists’ various rides.
 He recorded a handful of “close calls” as well as one where a car turns directly into his path knocking him off his bike (at 00:59).
 Ouch!
 The reality is that cyclists and motorcyclists need to protect themselves from distracted and careless drivers.
-Capturing your ride on video could potentially save you and your lawyer a lot of time proving the other party was at fault for the accident.
+Capturing your ride on video could potentially save you and your lawyer a lot of time proving the other party was at fault for the accident or even catching the person who hit you in a hit-and-run.
 I bet the guy in that video got a quick settlement offer in his case!